okanozdemir/aws-serverless-csv-app/README.md

 `cdk deploy`

 ## Explanation of the tech stack for those wondering
 The main purpose of the project was to develop a lambda function that will work as a CSV importer into any data storage.
 I chose AWS DynamoDB as the data storage service because it is easy to integrate with other AWS products.
 In addition, AWS DynamoDB is a highly scalable managed service.
 I developed the Lambda function using the Python 3.8 because it was very practical for CSV parsing and I'm used to developing with it.
+AWS CDK is way simpler to use than Cloudformation templates or Terraform.